genderkit/genderkit/_articles/tadalafil.md

 ### Where can I learn more?

-You can read more about erectile dysfunction treatments on the [NHS Choices website](http://www.nhs.uk/Conditions/Erectile-dysfunction/Pages/Treatment.aspx).
+You can read more about erectile dysfunction treatments on the [NHS website](http://www.nhs.uk/Conditions/Erectile-dysfunction/Pages/Treatment.aspx).

 ### References